Bots & Analytics: Common Failing Approaches to Bot Filtering, including AI

 This is part I of the never-ending story on how to deal with Bots in your Analytics data.
 I review common, yet usually insufficient or even completely failing approaches.
 Why did I give up on AI-driven solutions like ReCaptcha, Akamai Bot Manager or Ad Fraud Detection tools?
 How good are the built-in Bot Filters?
 Should you at least maintain Bot Filters/Segments on top of GA views/AA Virtual Report Suites?
 Why does Server-Side Tracking exacerbate the Bot issues?
 I will finally give a peek at a client who saw Bot Traffic surging to over 40%, a case which made me reconsider entirely how to approach Bot Filtering.

 The topic is as old as the world of Web Analytics: Bots (e.g. “crawlers” or “spiders”).
-They come without warning, wasting your time and money, and often causing spam in your data that is hard or impossible to repair.
+They come without warning, wasting your time and money, and often cause spam in your data that is hard or impossible to repair.

 Common Approaches to Bot Filtering